 • Encouraging Concentration and Problem-Solving: Montessori busy boards are open-ended toys, making them ideal for teaching problem-solving.
 As they learn how each component works, they're building up their attention span and learning how to focus on things that interest them.

 The short answer?
 Just about any curious little toddler or preschooler!
 Lock and latch boards are designed for toddlerhood and preschoolers, but they can also be helpful for children with sensory issues or developmental delays.
-As so many of us try to veer away from having “too much stuff,” Montessori busy boards serve as the perfect “grow-with-them” toy.
-Let’s explore a little further into how different children can benefit from this type of activity.
+As so many of us try to veer away from having "too much stuff," Montessori busy boards serve as the perfect "grow-with-them" toy.
+Let's explore a little further into how different children can benefit.

 Toddlers (Ages 1–3)